 There are many different types of yoga, ranging from the very mellow to the physically intense, so if you have an open mind and do a little exploring you’ll find one you like if you haven’t already.

 If you are a diehard yogi and you, like I once did, believe that yoga can provide all your strength training and cardio needs, you are partially correct but you also risk limiting your physical potential.

-When I incorporated regular strength training I found that many of my yoga postures actually improved and my muscles became more pronounced and defined.
+When I incorporated regular strength training with yoga, I found that many of my yoga postures actually improved and my muscles became more pronounced and defined.